See Episode 1 here: https://vimeo.com/458289131/7ae7b9d49d

 The second subject that I want to touch on is the regulatory or licensing authorities in Canada.
 As mentioned above, Canada has ten provinces and three territories.

 The capital city of Canada is Ottawa.
 Canada’s national organization that sets standards for physicians, including immigrating physicians, is called the Medical Council of Canada and has its headquarters in Ottawa.
 The Medical Council of Canada, which you will often see referred to as MCC plays the key role in the assessment of physicians in Canada.
 The MCC does not confer or issue licences to physicians.
 This responsibility belongs to the provincial and territorial medical regulatory authorities.
 For example, the province of British Columbia has the College of Physicians and Surgeons of British Columbia, and the province of Ontario has the College of Physicians and Surgeons of Ontario.
 For your information, don’t be misled by the name “College.”
 For those of you from overseas, let me explain that these “colleges” are licensing authorities, not schools.
-Each organization issues medical licenses for its province.
-You will need a medical license to get a billing number.
-This billing number will be used to bill a provincial government so that you can be paid for the medical services you provide to patients.

 The MCC grants a qualification in medicine known as the Licentiate of the Medical Council of Canada, or LMCC, to medical graduates who meet the following criteria: